Table of Contents

 As long as Igodomigodo culture is concerned, only a first son of an Ogiso can ascend to the throne hence there was a leadership vacuum.
 The elders of the land then plot to find the exiled prince who had already formed a settlement which he named Ilefe meaning “the successful escape” and had changed his name to Izoduwa which means “I have chosen the path of prosperity”.
 It is believed that the existing people of the parts were the Yoruba who corrupted the Izoduwa to Oduduwa and Ilefe to Ile-Ife.
 After much persuasion, Izoduwa agreed to send his first son Oramiyan to be the Ogiso after he was sure the chiefs will take good care of him.

 However, when the prince got to Igodomigodo, he faced stiff opposition from Irebor who was the reigning Ogiamien.
-Irebor stoutly stopped him from getting access to the heartland so the people built him a special palace at Uzama where all Obas must visit during their coronation ceremony till date.
+Irebor stoutly stopped him from getting access to the heartland so the people built him a special palace at Uzama where all Obas must visit during their coronation ceremony to date.

 Facing this kind of opposition, the prince renounced his position and named the place Ile Ibinu which means “land of anger” in Yoruba.
 On his way back, he stopped at the home of the Enogie of Egor.
 The young prince then had a relationship with the Enogie’s daughter which led to the birth of a son.

-Different other Obas ruled from Uzama until Oba Ewedo who decided to move his palace to the centre of the kingdom.
+Different other Obas ruled from Uzama until Oba Ewedo who decided to move his palace to the center of the kingdom.
 This decision by Ewedo caused a bitter disagreement between him and the Ogiamien.
 After the fighting between, they later came to an agreement and signed a treaty transferring the land to the Oba.
 This treaty is symbolically re-enacted during the coronation ceremonies of every Oba in Benin till date.

 Note that the Benin people were named as a result of their contact with the Portuguese in the 1400s.
 They corrupted the name Ubinu to Benin.
 Even though the exact origin of the Benin people cannot be pin pointed with absolute accuracy, all the historical accounts of the people of Benin gives a positive proof to the fact that they are the indigene of their location.